Contention ratio: Issues

 One of the issues with a stated contention ratio is that it is not, on its own, adequate for comparing services.
-There is a huge difference between 1000 users each on a 2Mbit/s service sharing a 40 Mbit/s pipe, and 50 users each on a 2 Mbit/s service sharing a 2 Mbit/s pipe.
+There is a huge difference between 1000 users each on a 2 Mbit/s service sharing a 40 Mbit/s pipe, and 50 users each on a 2 Mbit/s service sharing a 2 Mbit/s pipe.
 In the latter case two users trying to download at the same time means each get 50% of the speed.
-When there are 1000 users it would take 20 users using their entire 2Mbit/s link at the same time to show any congestion.
+When there are 1000 users it would take 20 users using their entire 2 Mbit/s link at the same time to show any congestion.
 However, both of these would be quoted as 50:1 contention.

 If there are a small number of users of a contended service, then the peaks and troughs in usage will be very visible to each user, but if the same contention ratio applies to a large number of users then the probability of being affected by the contention can be much smaller.
 In telephony, 20 users each likely to make a call 10% of the time need 8 lines to ensure that there is less than 0.1% chance of being blocked.
 With 200 users, the number of lines required is only 35, so that less than five times the number of lines are required for the same probability of being blocked.
 The same issue applies to broadband service.